 - The dependency agent requires a connection from the virtual machine to the address 169.254.169.254.
 This is the Azure metadata service endpoint.
 Ensure that firewall settings allow connections to this endpoint.

-When a Log Analytics workspace is configured for Azure Monitor for VMs, two management packs are forwarded to all the Windows computers connected to that workspace.
+When a Log Analytics workspace is configured for VM insights, two management packs are forwarded to all the Windows computers connected to that workspace.
 The management packs are named Microsoft.IntelligencePacks.ApplicationDependencyMonitor and Microsoft.IntelligencePacks.VMInsights and are written to %Programfiles%\Microsoft Monitoring Agent\Agent\Health Service State\Management Packs.